Nick-Tallguy/Nick-Tallguy.github.io/_posts/1900-03-15-correcting-imagery-offset_cs.md

 ---
 layout: doc
-title: Correcting Imagery Offset
+title: Oprava offsetu snímků
 permalink: /cs/josm/correcting-imagery-offset/
 lang: cs
 category: josm
 ---

-Imagery Offset
+Offset snímků
 ===============

-> This guide may be downloaded as [correcting-imagery-offset_en.odt](/files/correcting-imagery-offset_en.odt) or [correcting-imagery-offset_en.pdf](/files/correcting-imagery-offset_en.pdf)
+> Tento návod můžete stáhnout jako [correcting-imagery-offset_en.odt](/files/correcting-imagery-offset_en.odt) nebo [correcting-imagery-offset_en.pdf](/files/correcting-imagery-offset_en.pdf)
-> Zkontrolováno 2015-09-21
+> Zkontrolováno 21.9.2015

 Imagery providers usually do a pretty good job of georeferencing their imagery, but occasionally the images can be out of position.
 This is particularly true in hilly or mountainous areas, where it can be difficult to stretch a flat image over an area of the Earth with many contours.
 When you load imagery in JOSM, it can sometimes be ten meters or more from its true position.
 This is called **imagery offset**.